mono/website/docs/tools+libraries/tools/mkbundle.md

 ...
 ```

-At its most extreme, this would allow you to bundle an entire GUI framework and its dependencies, to make a bundled application which works on a machine with zero useful dependencies pre-assumed:
+At its most extreme, this would allow you to bundle an entire GUI framework and its dependencies, to make a bundled application which works on a machine with zero useful dependencies pre-assumed (note the below example might not be complete for the current Mono version, check /etc/mono/config):

 ```xml
 <configuration>